 After selecting the observation point:

 If the substrate can be reached, grab a handful of material at the observation point, being careful not to lose material when bringing it to the surface.
 Examine the material, first out of the water, and then with the hand located just below the surface.
-Determine if algae are present or absent, and if present, measure the average thickness, perpendicular to the substrate, with a ruler.
+Determine if algae are present or absent, and if present, measure the average length perpendicular to the substrate, with a ruler.
 For filamentous algae, measure the average length of filaments rather than thickness of a mat (i.e., a 3 cm thick mat made up of attached filaments that are 20 cm long would be recorded as a “6” as in Figure FS 7230-1).
-Record these data using the rank thickness classifications described below.
+Record these data using the rank classifications described below.

-“N” = Non-problematic; algae are absent, or present at thickness up to 1 mm (includes rough surface with no algae, slimy surface, and algae present with thickness less than or equal to 1 mm),
+“N” = non-problematic; algae are absent, or present at lengths up to 1 mm (includes rough surface with no algae, slimy surface, and algae present with thickness less than or equal to 1 mm),

 “3” = greater than 1 mm to 6 mm,